Everybody, Sing!: Ultimate Everybody, GuesSing?

 For the second round, now using the accumulated jackpot time that they have gathered from the last five games (and the unused time from the first round if they have any), the Songbayanan must answer the remaining song titles on their board.
 Also, the Songbayanan is tasked to place a Golden Time Bonus to a song number of their choice, which, when achieved by guessing the correct song title when the selected song number containing the bonus is approached and played, will add ten additional seconds to their jackpot timer.
 The Songbayanan will decide where they will put the bonus on the board before starting the round, and their leader will confirm to Vice on where they will place the bonus.

 This time, the resident band will not sing the song using a word based on the Songbayanan like in the first round; instead, they will just play the instrumental version of the song in play.
-Once the Songbayanan successfully answers all twenty song titles, they will add two million pesos (₱2,000,000) to their pot, including the pot money that they have accumulated during the previous round, which will be shared with everybody.
-A potential bank of two million two hundred thousand pesos (₱2,200,000) can be banked by a Songbayanan if they reach their maximum target of ten correct song titles during the first round and if they answer the remaining ten song titles on the second round.
+Once the Songbayanan successfully answers all twenty song titles, they will add ₱2,000,000 to their pot, including the pot money that they have accumulated during the previous round, which will be shared with everybody.
+A potential bank of ₱2,200,000 can be banked by a Songbayanan if they reach their maximum target of ten correct song titles during the first round and if they answer the remaining ten song titles on the second round.